HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/README.md

 **Behavior** is either, the participant said they archived or not, with unknowns counting as not.
 Where *archived = 1* and *not archived = 2*.
 ## iso-639-3_20140320.csv
 This file is an export of the table used to collate other data.
 It is the ISO 639-3 Data which was current at the time of 2014/03/20.

+##SIL-org GIS Data.csv
+This datafile is a clean-up of the GIS data acquired via SIL.org.